-When products are less similar and differ by several attributes, attribute-based pricing method was used to expand a comparison base by including products with different attributes into one price pool.
-E.g., the price for a pack size of 10 can be included into a price pool for a pack size 20.
+When products are less similar and differ by several attributes, the attribute-based pricing method was used to expand a comparison base by including products with different attributes into one price pool.
+E.g., the price for a pack size of 10 can be included in a price pool for a pack size 20.
 The price for pack 10 is multiplied by two and adjusted by applying a volume discount (recommended in the range of 10-20%).
 This adjusted price can be used to increase a comparison pool of a pack size 20.

-For complicated and important deals, the company looked for ways to boost confidence of salesmen in negotiations and ensure their high preparedness level.
+For complicated and important deals, the company looked for ways to boost the confidence of salesmen in negotiations and ensure their high preparedness level.
 It was done via a new procedure that was called the Deal Decision Board.

 At the Board, a salesperson has to present a deal, its objectives, and a strategy to achieve them.
 The Board consists of key members of the leadership team with a task to challenge presenters, check their preparedness, and then share responsibility for each decision.
-The Board has been operating for more than 3 years and demonstrated its robustness and effectiveness.
+The Board has been operating for more than 3 years and has demonstrated its robustness and effectiveness.
 It became not only a means to prepare salespeople for tough negotiations and boost their confidence, but also a platform to share the best practice and to train newcomers.

-Summing up, in the industries where a price is determined by the market or agreed in negotiations between parties, the price management is a challenging task.
+Summing up, in the industries where a price is determined by the market or agreed in negotiations between parties, price management is a challenging task.
 Finance can lead the effort to keep business profitability in focus by initiating a project to develop a coherent approach to guide sales organization.
 A help from consultants can be useful as they provide not only expertise and fresh ideas, but also add legitimacy to a developed solution.
 The work starts with a deep dive into the business in order to understand price drivers.
-Having obtained this information, a project team can come up with a plan on how to address issues that hinder organization to achieve a fair price.
-Implementation and use of pricing tools and procedures can produce results which last over years steadily improving business profitability.
+Having obtained this information, a project team can come up with a plan on how to address issues that hinder the organization to achieve a fair price.
+Implementation and use of pricing tools and procedures can produce results that last over years steadily improving business profitability.